Secure CheckoutPersonal information is secured with SSL technology.

 9. Robust consensus control nonlinear p-order integrator systems

-10. Robust cooperative control pf networked NI systems
+10. Robust cooperative control of networked negative-imaginary systems

 - Helps shape the reader's understanding of optimal and robust cooperative control design techniques for multi-agent systems

 - Presents new theoretical control challenges and investigates unresolved/open problems

 - Explores future research trends in multi-agent systems